Unvanquished/Unvanquished/README.md

 #### Loading your own assets

+This is not needed to run the released game or a server.

-As a developer, you will want to load your own assets in addition to those shipped with the game.
+As a developer, you may want to load your own assets in addition to those shipped with the game.
 To do that:

 ```sh
 cd build